Mediterranean Couscous Salad

-The perfect barbecue side dish.
-Mediterranean couscous salad is a quick and easy side dish that is so versatile it can be eaten warm, room temperature or even cold.
-It can also be turned into a main dish by adding grilled chicken, fish or beef.
+Mediterranean Couscous Salad is a quick and easy side dish that is so versatile it can be eaten warm, room temperature or even cold.
+It can also be turned into a main dish by adding grilled chicken, fish or beef that is the perfect barbecue side dish.

 This dish has me dreaming of being on the coast of France, Italy or Spain enjoying the warm sunshine and the sea air while eating amazing food and sipping a crisp white wine.
 Since I am not there, I can still bring all the flavors to my home and enjoy the weather right where I am in my own home.